note: scroll to the end for FAQ about using CES (our online trading system)

 Are there limits applied to my trading?

 There are no limits on account holder’s local currency and no repayment or spending schedule is applied to members.
-In LETSystems no one has the right to interfere with the ability of another to spend or earn.
 However if the committee considers that a member is abusing their membership, it may take appropriate action to rectify the situation.

 Must I trade?